 Use software automation tools

 Time is inevitably lost every time a project is handed off.
 Competent software companies know to make use of automation tools as much as possible.
 These tools, like cloud technology, speed up the transition between team members.
 Having far too many interdependent teams is a contributing factor to this 'waiting time.'
 A delay at one side will lead to the other side wasting unnecessary time.
 At times, especially if done manually, the application needed by the specialist team may take far too long for deployment.
 Other times, a team is waiting for other teams to complete their work, including the essential aspect of timely reviews for the many artifacts in the Software Development Life Cycle.
 Often including deliverables such as design documents, requirements, code, test reports, and test plans.
 In case the teams are geographically scattered, it becomes even more difficult to coordinate and control the pace of information flow.
 Automation can help reduce this waiting time.
-Where the infrastructure is available well in advance, cloud technologies have made it possible to fast track development, reducing the initial wait-time.
+Where the infrastructure is available well in advance, cloud technologies have made it possible to fast-track development, reducing the initial wait-time.

 Handoffs and task switching

-In a handoff, a part of work is passed from one developer to another or a task-switch in which a developer moves from one task to another, a chunk of time is lost in realigning vital information, rework and familiarization.
+In a handoff, a part of work is passed from one developer to another or a task-switch in which a developer moves from one task to another, a chunk of time is lost in realigning vital information, rework, and familiarization.
 At times, these changes may not have been documented well enough for the new developer to understand.
 Task-switching and Handoff waste can be reduced by using tools for automatic deployment.
 Here, copies could use internal applications between multiple environments and manage large releases in an organized manner.
-Time is also saved as all information and status is readily visible.
+Time is also saved as all information and status are readily visible.

 We've all had to deal with these.
-Often a bunch of overhead processes within the development lifecycle place extra ‘burden’ on the team without adding much value to the customer or the product.
+Often a bunch of overhead processes within the development lifecycle place an extra ‘burden’ on the team without adding much value to the customer or the product.
 Typically, legacy outdated internal processes, unnecessary documents that have no audience, reviews that no one responds to and useless metric collation, are what add up to become ‘extra’ processes.
 Any step that adds little value to the customer, and slows down the overall Software Development Life Cycle should be paced up or better yet, eliminated.

 Avoid unnecessary features

-If you've done comprehensive research on your target audience, you'll know right of the bat whether they need a particular feature or not and which features are necessary for your business growth.
+If you've done comprehensive research on your target audience, you'll know right off the bat whether they need a particular feature or not and which features are necessary for your business growth.
 Then prioritize features that increase conversions and revenue.
 Use tools to trace then align each feature to business ideas and seek documented approval before kicking off development.
 It's easier to respond to changing business dynamics with agility when you make the entire process traceable.

 Partially completed work